dinushchathurya/nestjs-graphql-mongodb/README.md

 | -----------------|
 | /auth/sign-up   |

-<h6 style="color:red">Note:</h6>
 <p>
-In here, I have hardcoded reciever email address.
+Note: In here, I have hardcoded reciever email address.
 You can change it to your application's requirments.
 </p>